Greginkansas/-openhab-openhab1wiki/Sonance-binding.md

 ## Known Issues

 1. Getting current power status from the amplifier fails because of a bug in the Sonance software version 2.31.
-This is reported to Sonance and they are working on a solution.
-This is only when the power on method is set to IP.
-When requesting the power status, music from the digital input module just stops and you have to reboot the device.
-**Update 19/01/2015**: This problem is fixed in the Sonance software version 2.39.
+This is fixed in the Sonance firmware version 2.39.
-2. The auto on method "music" seems to fail in version 2.31 when using an digital input module.
-This is reported to Sonance and they are working on a solution.
+2. The auto on method "music" doesn't work when using an digital input module.
+Sonance reports this is a hardware limitation which will never be fixed.
-**Update 19/01/2015**: This problem still exists in version 2.39.
-**Update 01/04/2016**: Sonance reports this is a hardware limitation, so the auto on method "music" will never work with the digital input module.

 ## Change Log
 ### openHAB 1.8